axelparmentier/axelparmentier.github.io/_pages/faq/joiningForAnInternship.md

 - a transcript of your grades,
 - reference letters (if any).

-If you are one of my student, please be aware that I attach utmost importance to the grades you obtained in my exams, and how well you performed on the KIRO (Ecole des Ponts Operations Research Hackahton).
+If you are one of my student, please be aware that I attach utmost importance to the grades you obtained in my exams, and how well you performed on the KIRO (École Nationale des Ponts et Chaussées Operations Research Hackahton).

 I do not accept external internship applications, except if they come through colleagues I already know.